sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

 ### 1.19 Check DPU status and pcie Link after kernel panic on DPU

 #### Steps

-- On DPU:
-   * Use `nohup bash -c "sleep 5 && echo c > /proc/sysrq-trigger" &`.
+* Use command on DPU: `nohup bash -c "sleep 5 && echo c > /proc/sysrq-trigger" &`.

-   - On Switch:
 * Powercycling of DPU is to ensure that pcie link came up properly after the memory exhaustion test.
-     * Use `config chassis module shutdown <DPU_NUMBER>` to power off the DPUs.
+* Use command on NPU: `config chassis module shutdown <DPU_NUMBER>` to power off the DPUs.
 * Wait for 3 mins.
-     * Use `config chassis module startup <DPU_NUMBER>` to power on the DPUs.
+* Use command on DPU: `config chassis module startup <DPU_NUMBER>` to power on the DPUs.

 #### Verify in
- * Switch
+ * DPU and Switch

 #### Sample Output